Familiar Linux

-Familiar Linux is a discontinued Linux distribution for iPAQ devices and other personal digital assistants (PDAs), intended as a replacement for Windows CE.
+Familiar Linux is a discontinued Linux distribution for iPAQ devices and other personal digital assistants (PDAs), intended as a free replacement for Windows CE.
 It can use OPIE or GPE Palmtop Environment as the graphical user interface.

 Technical details

 It is loosely based on the Debian ARM distribution, but uses the ipkg package manager.
 It contained Python and XFree86.

 History

 In May 2000, Alexander Guy took a kernel that had been worked on by Compaq programmers, built a complete Linux distribution around it, and released the first version of Familiar (v0.1).

 The first version was released in May 2000.

 It was developed as part of the Handhelds.org project.

 Reception

 According to a 2004 review by IBM developerWorks, Familiar Linux needed more polish and "could gain mass acceptance if a dual-boot procedure were made possible".